Thanksgiving Lessons for Grades 6-8

 Before discussing the 1621 harvest feast known as the first Thanksgiving, hand out the KWL graphic organizer and have students fill in any information they know about the people, foods, and activities involved in the feast, as well as how the celebration originated.
 Then ask volunteers to share their knowledge with the class.
 As students work through the activities, have them periodically return to their KWL charts to compare, correct, or add new information.

 Provide time for students to read their interviews and take notes.
-Allow additional time for them to learn more by exploring other online resources (see More Resources), as well as books in your class library (see Related Booklist).
+Allow additional time for them to learn more by exploring other online resources (see More Resources), as well as books in your class library (see this related book list).

 Then invite students to imagine that they were participants in that historical event.
 Have them make a scrapbook of their memoirs.
 Students can use a combination of sources for their scrapbook: their own drawings, magazine cutouts, online printouts, homemade artifacts, etc. Ask them to include a description or explanation with each item in their scrapbooks.

-Taking all these things into account, have students write personal perspectives about how they (or our nation in general) observe the Thanksgiving Day celebration, addressing things such as: its similarities to early thanksgiving observations, ways it reflects a time of thanksgiving, what they like or dislike about it, what they would change and why, etc.
+Taking all these things into account, students can write personal perspectives about how they (or our nation in general) observe Thanksgiving, addressing things such as its similarities to early Thanksgiving observations, ways it reflects a time of thanksgiving, what they like or dislike about it, what they would change and why, etc.

 Invite volunteers to share their perspectives with the class.